US Route 33 to test V2I tech

 So the idea began with connectivity.
 But researchers at OSU wondered if it was possible to improve mobility options without “adding lanes all the time,” as Phillips put it.
 This was an opportunity to test connected autonomous vehicles along a route stacked with interested parties.

-With a $6 million grant from the US Department of Transportation, local matching funds, and a $15 million investment from Ohio, the NW 33 Innovation Corridor was born.
+With a $6 million grant from the U.S. Department of Transportation, local matching funds and a $15 million investment from Ohio, the NW 33 Innovation Corridor was born.
 It will indeed begin with the installation of redundant fiber cable, and DSRC transmitters will be in place by the end of 2018.
 Government and private fleet vehicles will be retrofitted with equipment to communicate with the corridor and each other.

 Other companies, including Honda, can also use the corridor to test V2I communications in real-world conditions.
 Phillips acknowledged that collecting data on Route 33 “can be boring” compared to testing in city-like “playgrounds.”
 But semi-autonomous and autonomous vehicles are likely to be used on boring roads before they’re allowed in urban areas.

 Testing will begin when the pieces are in place to do so.
 Phillips said DSRC transmitters will be spaced every 600 meters along the route.
-Autonomous and connected vehicles can take advantage of they route, including those that can “platoon” one behind another.
+Autonomous and connected vehicles can take advantage of the route, including those that can “platoon” one behind another.
 It also gives businesses the opportunity to collect data and test commercialization strategies.

-Wind River, for instance, announced today that it will be using the 33 Smart Corridor to test connected and autonomous technologies in partnership with OSU, the Transportation Research Center, and the city of Dublin.
+Wind River, for instance, announced today that it will be using the 33 Smart Corridor to test connected and autonomous technologies in partnership with OSU, the Transportation Research Center and the city of Dublin.
 In its press release, Wind River, a subsidiary of Intel that specializes in software for the Internet of Things, notes that Central Ohio is an emerging hub for smart city and smart vehicle tech.

-“We can’t keep adding lanes to highways,” Phillips reiterated, noting that car sharing will play a role in traffic congestion in the future as well.
-“All I’ve heard is positive; I have not heard anything negative about this ,” he said of his community.
+“We can’t keep adding lanes to highways,” Phillips reiterated, noting that car sharing will play a role in traffic congestion in the future, as well.
+“All I’ve heard is positive; I have not heard anything negative about this,” he said of his community.
 “Businesses are very excited about the opportunity.”

 As Phillips pointed out, “We have a strong automotive industry, and we’ve got to support its growth.
 We’ve got to keep up.
 Electric vehicles are only one part [of the future of transportation]; the other is mobility and how to improve it.
 We have to accept it in order to not be way behind.”Featured Image: PRNewswire/Wind River